graeme-winter/dials_tutorials/ccp4-aps-2024/README.md

 Given a refined model, we need to now compute the locations of all the spots on the images and measure their intensities: this process has a few steps:

 - calculation of the location of all the spots from the current model
-- esimation of the spot dimensions modelled as Gaussians on the image and in rotation
+- estimation of the spot dimensions modelled as Gaussians on the image and in rotation
 - gathering of the spot to compute a reciprocal space "average" spot shape
 - scaling this against the observed spots on the images